kilitary/named/SKYNET/research/defeating/russian naval fleet/prog.py.md

     def __init__(self, scenario, source_bias):
         self.programm_instructions = [
             scenario,
-            f"use {source_bias} as a source for ammunition, facilities, installations, armor, air-capability and other military information about hardware on the ships.",
+            f"use {source_bias} as a source for ammunition, facilities, installations, armor, air-capability and other military information about hardware on the ships.\n",

-            "print admiral kuznetsov group list, with aircraft carrier and it full support ship formation listing, with creation dates, class and their role in a group. print a markdown table. add column 'cavitation level' with ship cavitation using 'x' chars as a count"
+            "print admiral kuznetsov group list, with aircraft carrier and it full support ship formation listing, with creation dates, class and their role in a group. print a markdown table. add column 'cavitation level' with ship cavitation using 'x' chars as a count\n"
-            "print sam defense types, missile amount for each sam installation, total amount for sam type installations, launch delays, and finally the total sam amount for each ship. print a markdown table. ",
+            "print sam defense types, missile amount for each sam installation, total amount for sam type installations, launch delays, and finally the total sam amount for each ship. print a markdown table. \n",

+            "print detailed LAUNCH-PLAN.\n"
-            "print detailed LAUNCH-PLAN."
+            "print detailed SHIP-GROUP-LIST.\n"
-            "print detailed SHIP-GROUP-LIST."            "print detailed SHIFT-GROUP-LIST.",
+            "print detailed SHIFT-GROUP-LIST.\n",

-            'analyze summary effects for each side and print a markdown score table.',
+            'analyze summary effects for each side and print a markdown score table.\n',

+            'show summary effects on each side in a table.\n'

-            "print a html page with all previous answers and information, with 'HR' delimetering NFO sections"]
+            "print a html page with all previous answers and information, with 'HR' delimetering NFO sections.\n"]

         self.programm_current_instruction = 0
         self.programmed = True
         self.max_line_chars = 190